Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers: Introduction

 \textbf{Main Theorem.} The generating functions of generalised Kontsevich ribbon graphs are computed by topological recursion.
 Kontsevich's theorem has more than a dozen of different proofs; however, we only know one proof of Witten's $r$-spin conjecture.
 This is partly due to the fact that the definition of Witten's class is involved.
-Therefore, studying the enumerative geometry problem related to $r$-spin intersection numbers with purely combinatorial tools is a first step to possibly get a combinatorial description of Witten's class in the future, or at least a better understanding of this class.
-Since matrix model techniques are not very insightful at a combinatorial level, we choose to use only combinatorial tools.
+Studying the enumerative geometry problem related to $r$-spin intersection numbers with purely combinatorial tools is therefore a first step towards a combinatorial description of Witten's class.
+Since matrix model techniques are not very insightful at a combinatorial level, we choose to restrict ourselves to combinatorial tools.
 As an example, instead of deriving a recursive relation between generating functions \emph{via} a loop equation, we rather employ techniques \emph{\`a la} Tutte \cite{Tut68}.